 - It took a Tony Robbins’ Personal Power program to revive Jeff Arch’s confidence in scriptwriting.

-- And it will take you, dear reader, reading this article to believe that you can create a useful timeless product from doing what you love.
+- And it will take you, dear reader, to reread this article to believe that you can create a useful timeless product by doing what you love.

-In all the three cases, one thing is required to convert your natural talent to a usable product; WORK.
-No matter how good you think you are in doing what you love, you can’t get rid of work.
+In all three cases, one thing is required to convert your natural talent to a usable product; WORK.
+No matter how good you think you are at doing what you love, you can’t get rid of work.

-The main reason many people fear the work, is because when they last tried working on what they love, the enthusiasm died halfway up the task.
+The main reason many people fear work is that when they last tried working on what they love, their enthusiasm died halfway up the task.
 And there was no one to cheer them up.

 If You Love, You Will Work.
 Hard!

-So if I have to get enough jobs to earn a decent living, I have to keep proposing.
-I mean writing proposals.
-To beat that sh*tty aspect of life, I write my own books as a matter of priority and sell to you.
+So if I have to get enough jobs to earn a decent living, I have to keep writing proposals.
+To beat that sh*tty aspect of life, I write my own books as a matter of priority and sell them to you.

-Does that mean my books and articles like this always get read all the time?
+Does that mean my books and articles like this always get read time?

-Ask any creative who seem to have it all together.
+Ask any creative who seems to have it all together.
 Doing what they love takes WORK.

-The only way out of the lie behind doing what you love, is reviving the conviction that you have everything it takes to touch people’s lives with it at a profit.
+The only way out of the lie behind doing what you love is to revive the conviction that you have everything it takes to touch people’s lives with it at a profit.
 And now that you have seen how Jeff and I do it, take advantage of this cloud of inspiration, get off your behind and start working.
 Of course you will fail, but you won’t die.
 At least not if you keep working.